carbon-design-system/carbon/docs/contributing.md

 ```sh
 gulp test:a11y -f consumables/html/components/fab/fab.html
 ```

-If you get a test failure, you can refer to the corresponding one in http://ausgsa.ibm.com/projects/h/haactools/w3/magicbutton/plugincfg/rulepack/help/ to the file name what the test failure log points to (e.g. if the log shows idhi_accessibility_check_g377.html, the help can be found at http://ausgsa.ibm.com/projects/h/haactools/w3/magicbutton/plugincfg/rulepack/help/idhi_accessibility_check_g377.html), or inspect RPT rule code by the following:

-1. The error log should show something like `wcag20.tech.h59.linkValid`.
-Searching for that in https://github.ibm.com/IBMa/Tools-Rules-HTML/blob/master/src/accessibility/metadata/wcag20-tech-meta.js - In this example the search gives you something like `WCAG20_Link_Valid`
-2. Searching for the RPT rule implementation in https://github.ibm.com/IBMa/Tools-Rules-HTML/tree/master/src/accessibility/rules (e.g. by using GitHub search like https://github.ibm.com/IBMa/Tools-Rules-HTML/search?utf8=✓&q=WCAG20_Link_Valid which guides you to https://github.ibm.com/IBMa/Tools-Rules-HTML/blob/master/src/accessibility/rules/rpt-link-rules.js).
-It will give you some ideas on why RPT is complaining against the DOM your application creates.

 The a11y test may report potential issues that should be handled in application-level, not in bluemix-components code.
 In such case, you can ignore those issues by adding an item to `shouldIssueBeIgnoredForRule` table in [tests/a11y/global-ignore-aat-issues.js](https://github.ibm.com/Bluemix/bluemix-components/blob/master/tests/a11y/global-ignore-aat-issues.js).
 The table is keyed by something like `wcag20.tech.h59.linkValid` which helps indentifying what RPT rule to ignore.
 You can specify `true` to the value which ignores all violations of the rule, or a function which takes the DOM element violating the rule and returns `true` if such violation should be ignored.